John-DataExpert/Conversion-of-Scanned-PDF-Document-to-Excel/README.md

-# Project: Conversion of Scanned Paper Document to PDF and then to Excel
+# Conversion of Scanned Paper Document to PDF and then to Excel

 ### Overview
 This project showcases the end-to-end process of converting a poorly scanned, multi-page paper document to a PDF document containing a financial beneficiary list into a structured, clean, and validated Excel spreadsheet.
 This task is critical for data management, auditing, and payment processing.